 Hephzibah Elementary Historical Perspective

 Dr. Lynn Duncan was the first principal of the current HES school building.
 She was principal of the new building from 2001 until 2005.
 Dr. Frances Ellison served as principal from August 2005 until her retirement in June 2010.
 Mrs. Kimberly Davis served as principal from August 2010 until June 2012.
-In August 2012, Mr. Timothy Jones became HES current principal.
+Mr. Timothy Jones served as principal from August 2012 until March 2019.
+In March 2019, Mr. Scott Kennedy became HES principal and served until June of 2022.
+Dr. Josh Workman is the current principal of Hephzibah Elementary School.